Apology Not Fucking Accepted

 "Or something.
 I'm not clear on the details."

-She'd given it a bit of thought, and assumed that Voldemort had taken care to block Harry more thoroughly than ever before.
-It made sense: the battle at the Department of Mysteries had been devastating for Harry, with the loss of Sirius, but it had also been a huge defeat for Voldemort.
+She'd given it a bit of thought, and assumed that Voldemort had taken care to block Harry more thoroughly than before.
+It made sense: the battle at the Department of Mysteries had been devastating for Harry, but it had also been a huge defeat for Voldemort.
 The Dark Lord must have decided that the curse link was simply too dangerous to allow, despite its possible uses.

-Now Scott was offering an alternative scenario, one involving a breach of trust that Harry would take very, very badly.
+Scott was suggesting an alternative scenario, one involving a breach of trust that Harry would take very, very badly.

 Hermione needed a moment to sort out her thoughts.
-If Scott had actually prevented Voldemort from broadcasting to Harry's mind, that was good, and she approved.
-She knew that Harry, in an almost disturbing way, liked the link as much as he feared it — it offered tantalising glimpses into the operations of the enemy, a first-hand window into Voldemort's plans.
+If Scott had actually prevented Voldemort from broadcasting to Harry's mind then that was good, and she approved.
+She knew that Harry, in an almost disturbing way, liked the link as much as he feared it; it offered tantalising glimpses into the operations of the enemy, a first-hand window into Voldemort's plans.
 But Hermione had never believed that was worth the risk to Harry's mind.
 Had he learned nothing from his possession?
 Scott had done him a favour, removing such a vulnerability.

-Unfortunately, it sounded as if Scott had gifted that favour in the worst possible way.
-Tampering with Harry's mind and saying nothing was a horrible lie of omission.
+Unfortunately, it sounded as if Scott had gifted that favour in the worst possible manner.
+Tampering with Harry's mind and saying nothing would be a horrible lie of omission.

 Hermione worried at her lower lip, not sure how to process the situation. "…I don't know how what you've done can be so good and so awful at the same time."

 "If it helps you split the difference, it was completely unintentional."

 That put things in a different light.
 "How can that be?"